-State Audit finds undercount of students experiencing homelessness.
-Homeless education experts including the National Association for the Education of Homeless Children and Youth (NAEHCY), and the National Center for Homeless Education (NCHE), agree that LEAs can expect at least 5-10% of their economically disadvantaged students (those who are eligible for free or reduced-price meals) to experience homelessness at some point during the academic year.
+Undercount of students experiencing homelessness.
+Data shows that many LEAs likely undercount the number of enrolled students experiencing homelessness.
+Homeless education experts including the National Association for the Education of Homeless Children and Youth (NAEHCY), and The National Center for Homeless Education (NCHE), agree that LEAs can expect at least 5-10% of their economically disadvantaged students (those who are eligible for free or reduced-price meals) to experience homelessness at some point during the academic year.
 The state education departments in Texas and Florida use 10% of economically disadvantaged students as a benchmark to determine if they have successfully identified students experiencing homelessness.
 However, CDE data from the 2017-2018 academic year shows that 74% of LEAs in California identified less than 5% of their economically disadvantaged students as experiencing homelessness.

-A 2019 California State Auditor Report (Youth Experiencing Homelessness: California's Education System for K-12 Inadequately Identifies and Supports These Youth) identified several specific factors that have an impact on the identification of students experiencing homelessness, discussed below.
+A 2019 California State Auditor Report, Youth Experiencing Homelessness: California's Education System for K-12 Inadequately Identifies and Supports These Youth, identified several specific factors that have an impact on the identification of students experiencing homelessness.